Eschatologue/CM_wiki/docs/spells/5th-level.md

 Since this spell induces a natural disease in its target, any effect that removes a disease or otherwise ameliorates a disease's effects apply to it.

 ***Blinding Sickness.*** Pain grips the creature's mind, and its eyes turn milky white.
-The creature has disadvantage on Wisdom checks and Wisdom Saving Throws and is blinded.
+The creature has :d20-disadv: **Disadvantage** on Wisdom checks and Wisdom :d20-save: **Saving Throws** and is blinded.

 ***Filth Fever.*** A raging fever sweeps through the creature's body.
-The creature has disadvantage on Strength checks, Strength Saving Throws, and attack rolls that use Strength.
+The creature has :d20-disadv: **Disadvantage** on Strength checks, Strength Saving Throws, and :d20-attack: **Attack Rolls** that use Strength.

 ***Flesh Rot.*** The creature's flesh decays.
-The creature has disadvantage on Charisma checks and vulnerability to all damage.
+The creature has :d20-disadv: **Disadvantage** on Charisma checks and vulnerability to all damage.

 ***Mindfire.*** The creature's mind becomes feverish.
-The creature has disadvantage on Intelligence checks and Intelligence Saving Throws, and the creature behaves as if under the effects of the *confusion* spell during combat.
+The creature has :d20-disadv: **Disadvantage** on Intelligence checks and Intelligence Saving Throws, and the creature behaves as if under the effects of the *confusion* spell during combat.

 ***Seizure.*** The creature is overcome with shaking.
-The creature has disadvantage on Dexterity checks, Dexterity Saving Throws, and attack rolls that use Dexterity.
+The creature has :d20-disadv: **Disadvantage** on Dexterity checks, Dexterity Saving Throws, and :d20-attack: **Attack Rolls** that use Dexterity.

 ***Slimy Doom.*** The creature begins to bleed uncontrollably.
-The creature has disadvantage on Constitution checks and Constitution Saving Throws.
+The creature has :d20-disadv: **Disadvantage** on Constitution checks and Constitution Saving Throws.
 In addition, whenever the creature takes damage, it is stunned until the end of its next turn.

 ### Control Winds
-*5th-level transmutation*
+*5th-level Transmutation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 300 feet